86burke/DAND_Ford_GoBike_System/README.md

 - The visualization cells to produce the presentation charts.
 - The store-only auto-fill cell to write summary metrics into the notebook metadata key `key_findings`.

-4. To export and serve slides while executing the notebook (ensures outputs and stored metadata are up-to-date):
+4. To export and serve slides while executing the notebook:

 ```bash
 jupyter nbconvert Part_II_slide_deck_template.ipynb \